-8 This order probably arose not so much from solicitude lest people be disturbed, as from fear that a war party give notice of its approach.
-4 In a chapter on birds in his second volume, Pavón says of the manaul: "They say that the manaul, which is one of the birds resembling an eagle, was once a powerful monarch, who governed all the birds of the universe.
+This order probably arose not so much from solicitude lest people be disturbed, as from fear that a war party give notice of its approach.

+- as from fear that a war party give notice of its approach.

+In a chapter on birds in his second volume, Pavón says of the manaul:

+"They say that the manaul, which is one of the birds resembling an eagle, was once a powerful monarch, who governed all the birds of the universe.
 But in the course of time, he became an evil king.
-By means of enchantment he was punished and became incarnate in the bosom of a bird, so that he might later give a beginand became incarnate in the boson of a bird, so that he inght fater give a begin-ning to the human race by giving life to Sicalac and Sicavay."
+By means of enchantment he was punished and became incarnate in the bosom of a bird, so that he might later give a beginning to the human race by giving life to Sicalac and Sicavay."
 The myths of the Bisaya have many stories concerning this bird.
-The manaul of the Bisaya is akin to the bathala of the Tagalog, who considered the latter as the visible representa-tion of the supreme deity.
+The manaul of the Bisaya is akin to the bathala of the Tagalog, who considered the latter as the visible representation of the supreme deity.
 Sacred birds are, of course, common in history.

-5 The documents which were kept, according to Pavón, consisted of the following:

-"Their sea and land songs.
-War narratives and the bravery of their ancestors.
-"Stories of their beasts and domestic animals.

-- "Stories concerning their mythologies and superstitions. - "Legends regarding their various dances.
+The documents which were kent, according to Pavón, consisted of the following: - 5 The documents which were kept, according to Pavón, consisted of the following: - "Their sea and land songs.
+War narratives and the bravery of their ancestors. - "Stories of their beasts and domestic animals. - "Stories concerning their mythologies and superstitions. - "Legends regarding their various dances.
 "Traditions of their sacred trees. - "Their herbs [used] for medicinal remedies."

-Pavón says that those of the early Bisaya who knew how to write and possessed documents were those who overlopped their fellows by their might and ability, and who were generally of Chinese ancestry; the priests; the rowers; and the chief men.
+Pavón says that those of the early Bisaya who knew how to write and possessed documents were those who overtopped their fellows by their might and ability, and who were generally of Chinese ancestry; the priests; the rowers; and the chief men.
 Both climate and material were against the preservation of the documents.
-Materials consisted of deerskin, parchment made from the crops of hens and other birds, various hard woods, leaves of plants, the outer layer of the spiny bamboo, baked elay, and gravel.
+Materials consisted of deerskin, parchment made from the crops of hens and other birds, various hard woods, leaves of plants, the outer layer of the spiny bamboo, baked clay, and gravel.
 Their ink was made from very black resistant resins.
-The three old Bisayan MSS, owned by the Philippine Library were written with ink probably made from the cuttlefish, and the material used was the sheath of the bonga palm.
+The three old Bisayam MSS, owned by the Philippine Library were written with ink probably made from the cuttlefish, and the material used was the sheath resins.
+The three old Bisayan MSS, owned by the Philippine Library were writened with ink probably made from the cuttlefish, and the material used was the sheath of the bonga palm.

-It shall be an obligation : let every mother teach matters pertaining to lust secretly to her daughters, and prepare them for womanhood; let not men be cruel nor punish their women when they catch them in the act of adultery.1
+It shall be an obligation: let every mother teach matters pertaining to lust secretly to her daughters, and prepare them for womanhood; let not men be cruel nor punish their women when they catch them in the act of adultery.1